zwbetz-gh/zwbetz/content/_index.md

   - /contact/
 ---

 Welcome to my corner of the internet.
+Come on in and make yourself at home.

 `zwbetz` is short for my full name, Zachary Wade Betz.
 I'm a husband, father, and generally curious person.
-Go on, have a look around.

 <!--more-->